niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 ;; [console] state: {:counter 2}
 ```

-Obviously, every approach has its advantages and tradeoff's, in this case the
+Obviously, every approach has its advantages and tradeoff's.
+In this case, the
 advantadge and the tradeoff at the same time is that the state lives in the stream,
 so it only can be modified emiting events.